Last updated on March 25, 2025

 Creating a Human Soldier Tolkien token creature whenever you cast a white spell makes Aragorn, the Uniter one of your most consistent token producers.
 It’s the ability you want to trigger most often, though you’re happy to see all the abilities trigger.

 The red and blue abilities are the ones you’ll use the least.
-Dealing three damage each time you cast a red spell is a fantastic way to push the last bit of damage you need and helps you to navigate cards like Ensnaring Bridge or Ghostly Prison.
+Dealing three damage each time you cast a red spell is a fantastic way to push the last bit of damage you need and helps you navigate around cards like Ensnaring Bridge or Ghostly Prison.
 The scrying ability helps keep the top of your deck clear of lands but is the ability your assertive creature deck is least interested in exploiting.

 Token Producers